 Adults and older kids are starting to accept wearing masks outside as the new norm and a public health necessity.
 Now, we need to figure out a way to help our younger children to become comfortable donning a mask whenever they head out in public.
 The primer below has some excellent suggestions that may help.
 We would like to see some of your fun ideas.
-Please send in pictures of you or your children in your favorite masks to firstname.lastname@example.org and we will post them for our whole community to see.
+Send pictures of you or your children in your favorite masks to firstname.lastname@example.org and we will post them for our whole community to see.
 Face coverings can help slow the spread of COVID-19 and should be worn in public settings by all adults and children over the age of 2 years old when social distancing is not possible.
 It is natural for young children to feel scared of face coverings, but there are some ways for you to help put them at ease.

 - Help your child understand the importance of face coverings.
 Explain that face coverings can keep away bad germs and help to keep ourselves, our family and our friends healthy and safe!